HallemLab/Wild_Worm_Codon_Adapter/README.md

   1. **Optimization Mode:** This tab optimizes genetic sequences for expression in *Strongyloides* species, *Pristionchus* species, and *Brugia malayi*, as well as user-provided optimal codon sets.
 It accepts either nucleotide or amino acid sequences, and will generate an optimized nucleotide sequence with and without the desired number of introns.
 Users may choose between using canonical *C. elegans* synthetic introns, PATC-rich introns, or *P. pacificus* native introns.
 Users may input sequences using the text box provided, or may upload sequences as .fasta/.gb/.txt files.
 Optimized sequences with or without introns may be downloaded as .txt files.

-  2. **Analysis Mode:** For user-provided genes, this tab reports the fractional GC content, cDNA sequence, and codon optimization relative to the codon usage weights of highly expressed *Strongyloides ratti* transcripts (1) or *C. elegans* genes (2).
-Stable Gene or Transcript IDs with prefixes "SSTP", "SRAE", "SPAL", "SVE", "PTRK", or "WB" can be provided either through direct input via the provided textbox, or in bulk as a comma separated text file.
+  2. **Analysis Mode:** For user-provided genes or sequences, this tab reports the fractional GC content, cDNA sequence, and codon optimization relative to the codon usage weights of highly expressed *Strongyloides ratti* transcripts (1), *C. elegans* genes (2), and *Brugia malayi* genes.
+To analyze transgenes, cDNA sequences can be provided via a text box.
+To analyze native genes, stable gene or transcript IDs with prefixes "SSTP", "SRAE", "SPAL", "SVE", "PTRK", or "WB" can be provided either through direct input via the provided textbox, or in bulk as a comma separated text file.
 Users may also provide a *C. elegans* gene name, provided it is prefaced with the string "Ce-", or *C. elegans* stable transcript IDs as is.
 Finally, users may direcly provide cDNA sequences for analysis, either as a 2-column .csv file listing geneIDs and cDNA sequences, or a .fa file containing named cDNA sequences.

   Users may download an excel file containing fractional GC content values, codon adaptation indeces, and cDNA sequences for the user-provided genes.